davenkin/andy-springboot4-template/adr/014_testing_strategy.md

 1. Prepared data
 2. Call API using `RestTestClient`
 3. Verify results
-4. If domain events are raised, you can verify it using `latestEventFor()`
+4. If DomainEvents are raised, you can verify it using `latestEventFor()`

 ```java
     @Test